bbenchoff/bbenchoff.github.io/pages/ClassicDev.md

 I'm using **Metrowerks CodeWarrior Pro 4** because this seems to be the sweet spot for my rig.
 There is good support for OS 8/9 systems, while still allowing for cross-compilation to M68k platforms and the creation of a Fat Binary.
 Of course I'm using C++.

-Version control is provided by Apple's **SourceServer**.
-This is a version control system that was provided by Apple with the Macintosh Programmer's Workbench.
-[CWProjector](https://web.archive.org/web/20071009211617/http://www.electricfish.com/products/CWProjector/) integrates Projector with the CodeWarrior IDE.
-No, I don't like this, which is why I'm building a Git desktop client.

 **ResEdit** also makes an appearance, but a lot of the resource-intensive (pun intended) work is being done with **Resorcerer 2.2**.
 This is a resource editor that adds support for new Appearance Manager controls introduced in OS 8.

 **MacTCP Watcher** is used to debug internet connections...